mskian/electron-example/README.md

 - `electron-example` - Replace with your APP Name
 - `release-builds/electron-example-linux-x64/` - same Replace `electron-example` with your APP Name

-### Learn More about Electorn Packger
+### Learn More about Electron

-Special thanks to Christian Engvall for the Awesome Tutorials
+Special thanks to Christian Engvall for this Awesome Tutorials

 | # | Topic | Description |
 |---|:------|-------------|